next editionPoint Comfort '25

 Sounds Curated by Six Millz

-Hosted by 100 Black Men of South Florida, National Howard University Alumni Association & Miami Dade Economic Advocacy Trust
+Hosted by 100 Black Men of South Florida, Miami Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and the Miami-Dade Economic Advocacy Trust (MDEAT) -

 Indaba Lounge Series